Nassim Nicholas Taleb: Criticism and reactions

 Taleb and Nobel laureate Myron Scholes have traded personal attacks, particularly after Taleb's paper with Espen Gaarder Haug, in which Taleb alleged that nobody uses the Black–Scholes–Merton formula.
 Taleb accused Scholes of being responsible for the 2008 financial crisis, and suggested that "this guy should be in a retirement home doing Sudoku.
 His funds have blown up twice.
 He shouldn't be allowed in Washington to lecture anyone on risk."
 Scholes retorted that Taleb simply "popularises ideas and is making money selling books".
 Scholes claimed that Taleb does not cite previous literature, and for this reason Taleb is not taken seriously in academia.
-Haug and Taleb (2011) listed hundreds of research documents showing the Black–Scholes formula was not derived by Scholes, and argued that the economics establishment ignored literature by practitioners and mathematicians such as Ed Thorp, who many years earlier, had developed a more sophisticated version of the formula.
+Haug and Taleb (2011) listed hundreds of research documents showing the Black–Scholes formula was not derived by Scholes, and argued that the economics establishment ignored literature by practitioners and mathematicians such as Ed Thorp, who, many years earlier, had developed a more sophisticated version of the formula.

 Taleb's outspoken and directed commentary against parts of the finance industry—e.g., saying at Davos in 2009 that he was "happy" that Lehman Brothers collapsed—was followed by reports of threats and personal attacks.

 Taleb is known for his strong, and sometimes personal, criticisms of public figures and institutions.
-He has referred to former UK Prime Minister Tony Blair as "a very dishonourable fellow" and Blair's successor, Gordon Brown as "an idiot".
+He has referred to former UK prime minister Tony Blair as "a very dishonourable fellow" and Blair's successor, Gordon Brown as "an idiot".
 He has criticized prominent economists like Larry Summers, Paul Krugman and Joseph Stiglitz, stating that "they cause more crises than they solve".
 He has also been critical of the World Economic Forum at Davos, calling it the "International Association of Namedroppers" and stating "they think it's their mission to solve a problem they don't understand."

 Personal life

 Taleb has had non-smoking-related throat cancer.
 Taleb married Cynthia Shelton in 1988.
 He has a son and a daughter.

-A polyglot, Taleb is fluent in French, English, and Classical Arabic.
+A polyglot, Taleb is fluent in French, English, and Classical and Lebanese Arabic.
 He also speaks Italian and Spanish, and reads classical texts in Greek, Latin, Aramaic, Ancient Hebrew, and Canaanite script.

+According to the United States Justice Department records, Taleb repeatedly declined meeting Jeffrey Epstein and attending his parties, claiming he "smelled a rat".
+Epstein confirmed that they "never met".